Tacna: Chilean administration

+According to the 1907 census, the population that year was numbered at 10,593 people.
+During this period, people such as Jorge Basadre and Salvador Allende (as well as his family) lived in the city.

+Starting on 1 February 1928, by virtue of Decree with Force of Law No. 8,583 published that 28 January under the government of Carlos Ibáñez del Campo, the commune of Tacna was composed of three subdelegations: Intendencia, Comercio and Pocollay.
+This decree also ordered the creation of the communes of Palca and Sama, which together with Tacna formed a single municipal group; That is, neither Palca and Sama had their own communal government as in most communes in Chile.

+In 1929, the Treaty of Lima was signed in which Chile kept Arica, whilst Peru reacquired Tacna and received a $6 million indemnity and other concessions.
+The commune ceased to exist when the treaty became effective on 28 August, in a ceremony held at the home of the prefect Federico Fernandini, in which an agreement was signed between the interim mayor of the Chilean province of Tacna, Gonzalo Robles, and a delegation of Peru headed by Foreign Minister Pedro José Rada y Gamio.
+At 4 p.m. that day, the Peruvian municipality of Tacna began its functions.

+Present

 Today, Tacna is a mostly commercial city with many migrants from the Puno Region living there.
 Its economy is based on mercantile activities with the north of Chile (Arica and Iquique).
 Since it is part of a duty-free zone, Tacna has come to rival Arequipa as southern Peru's main business area.
 The city has one of the largest artifact markets in the world with imports from Japan and China, and traditional Peruvian handicrafts.

 Geography

 The area is generally desert, with a few fertile spots near the mountains.
-No rivers cross the entire province.
+Except for Caplina, no rivers cross the entire province.

 Climate

 Tacna has a desert climate (BWk/BWh, according to the Köppen climate classification).